The 9-step guide to hiring a mobile app developer

 Imagine that you’re looking for a Mid-level Android Developer to work with machine-learning.
 Here’s your set of ready-to-use questions.
 Similarly, if you’re looking for an iOS developer, and need to assess a candidate’s knowledge of Objective-C and Swift, here’s an iOS coding test you can use.

 What’s more, the DevSkiller platform gives you access to a fully secure testing environment which can be accessed from anywhere in the world.

 Although this part of the recruitment process tends to be overlooked by developers, it’s a valuable source of information about the candidate.

 The non-technical interview allows you to get to know your candidate better through behavioral questions.
 In this interview, your HR team gets the chance to evaluate a candidate’s experiences and behavior patterns in order to evaluate their potential for your company.

 Behavioral interview questions typically have the following structure:

-A great tip is to invite candidates to live coding interviews (aka CodePair) which don’t require the candidate to travel to your location.
+A good technical interview focuses on practical skills and allows your candidates to use exactly the same resources they would normally turn to while they’re working.
+A great tip is to invite candidates to carry out live coding interviews (aka CodePair), which don’t require the candidate to travel to your location.
 Here’s what they look like in action: